AlieksieievYurii/P-23/README.md

 When I was a child, I always wanted to build a tank :D However, I didn't have the required skills for that.
 When I grew up, I remembered that "childhood dream" and decided to try to build a tank.
 The main idea is to create a fully functional military RC tank that can shoot and has a loading mechanism.
+Besides that, the platform should be multifunctional so that I can add different modules like another turret or arm.

 Features:
 - Arduino Based Project (2x Mega, 3x Pro Mini)